ktbyers/netmiko/netmiko/_telnetlib/README.md

 in the referenced github.com repository or as documented otherwise by telnetlib's history.

-Kirk Byers has made no code contributions to this library.
+Kirk Byers has made no code contributions to this library (well I removed one deprecation warning for PY3.13)